 Smoked Fish Recipe

-We started cooking things out of the sea years ago and shared how to smoke salmon with dry rub that was just so so good.
+We started cooking things out of the sea years ago and shared how to smoke salmon that was just so so good.
 With white fish it is better to use milder flavors really.
 A bit of olive oil and seasonings is really ideal for fillets of this nature.
 Once done you can serve with veggies or rice.

 For this one you need either fresh or defrosted fillets.
 Cooking frozen fish this way is not recommended.
 Just wait until they thaw to get going on this.
 Another thing to consider when prepping is that you want all the pieces to be the same size and similar thicknesses.
 If not they will get done at different times and it is harder to serve together.